Mechanical weed control: Mowing

 Mowing methods cut or shreds the above ground of the weed and can prevent and reduce seed populations as well as restrict the growth of weeds.
 Mowing can be a very successful control method for many annual weeds.
 Mowing is the most effective when it is performed before the weeds are able to set seed because it can reduce the number of flower stalks and prevent the spread of more seed.
 However, the biology of the weed must be considered before mowing.
 Some weed species may sprout with increased vigor after being mowed.
 Also, some species are able to re-sprout from stem or root segments that are left behind after mowing.
 Brush cutting and weed eating are also mowing techniques that reduce the biomass of the weeds.
 Repeatedly removing biomass causes reduced vigor in many weed species.
 This method is usually used in combination with other control methods such as burning or herbicide treatments.

 Mulching

 Mulch is a layer of material that is spread on the ground.
-Compared with some other methods of weed control, mulch is relatively simple and inexpensive.
+Compared with some other methods of weed control, laying weed mulch mat is relatively simple and inexpensive.
 Mulching smothers the weeds by excluding light and providing a physical barrier to impede their emergence.
 Mulching is successful with most annual weeds, however, some perennial weeds are not affected.
 Mulches may be organic or synthetic.
 Organic mulches consist of plant by products such as: pine straw, wood chips, green waste, compost, leaves, and grass clippings.
 Synthetic mulches, also known as ground cover fabric, can be made from materials like polyethylene, polypropylene, or polyester.
 The effectiveness of mulching is mostly dependent on the material used.
 Organic and synthetic mulches may be used in combination with each other to increase the amount of weeds controlled.